Estimated reading time: 10 minutes

 Deductibles have risen sharply over the past decade.
 What was once $5,000 to $10,000 is now commonly $25,000 to $100,000, and some buildings with a history of water claims carry deductibles as high as $250,000.
 That cost can be passed entirely to the unit owner where the water originated.

 Rubber braided supply hoses have a manufacturer-recommended service life of five to eight years.
-In practice most are never replaced proactively.
+In practice, most are never replaced proactively.
 A licensed plumber can replace an aging hose for $250 to $400 — a fraction of the cost of a water damage claim.

 A structured inspection looks at supply hose condition and age, under-sink fitting corrosion, toilet fill valve and flapper function, appliance connection integrity, HVAC condensate drain clearance, balcony and window seal condition, and early moisture indicators around fixtures and flooring seams.